GhumanNavneet/Elastic-Search/Gettingstart.md

 1. Select the **demo** Resoruce Group

-1. Select a 'Elastic-XXXX' to open overview page.
+1. Select a `Elastic-XXXX` to open overview page.

 1. You now have a few options to access your deployment: